Software Testing Life Cycle

 - Draw diagram or rough block code for better understanding and for reference

 Test Plan Creation

-It’s a document developed by test manager.
-It is set of ideas that guides and is created to inform all the managers, testers, developer about the testing process.
+It’s a document developed by the test manager.
+It is a set of ideas that guide and is created to inform all the managers, testers, developers about the testing process.